weirong57/CEN5035-2025SP---Gator-Shelfguide/README.md

 [Link to Frontend Tests Demo Video - TBD]

-## Usage
+##📖 Usage Guide |
-- Register a new user account or log in with existing credentials.
+Register or Log In
+New users can create an account by registering with a username and password.
+Existing users can log in to access borrowing and review features.
+Upon login, a JWT token is issued for authenticated actions.

-- Browse or search for books.
+Browse or Search for Books
+Navigate to the book list to explore all available titles.
+You can use the search bar to filter books by title, author, or genre.

+View Book Details
-- Click on a book to view details and reviews.
+Click on any book to view its full details, including ISBN, language, available copies, and user reviews.

-- Use the borrow/return/reserve buttons as needed.
+Borrow or Return a Book

+Borrow: If available, click the "Borrow" button to borrow the book.
+The system will reduce the available stock and record the borrow time.

+Return: Use the "Return" button when you're ready to return the book.
+The system updates the return time and calculates overdue fines if applicable.

+Leave a Review
+After borrowing a book, you may leave a rating and comment through the review section.
+Only users who have borrowed the book are eligible to leave a review.

+Admin Access
-- Administrators can log in with admin credentials to access administrative functions (e.g., via a dedicated Admin page or specific UI elements) to manage books and users.
+Users with an administrator role can log in with special credentials to manage the system.
+Admins can:

-- [More specific usage details - TBD]
+Add, update, or delete books

+View and manage user accounts

+Monitor system data via admin-specific pages or controls

 ## API Documentation
 Link to API Documentation: